Skip to content

 February 26, 2011, a Keeneland graduate and Kentucky bred won Gulfstream Park’s GII $400,000 Fountain of Youth Stakes.
 The winner finished 11th for the roses.

-March 26, 2022, a Kentucky bred won Oaklawn Park’s $300,000 GIII Honeybee Stakes for three-year-olds fillies.
+February 26, 2022, a Kentucky bred won Oaklawn Park’s $300,000 GIII Honeybee Stakes for three-year-old fillies.
 Secret Oath won by seven and paid $2.60.
+Meanwhile, in Frankfort, the majority party pushed for dropping the income tax and pushing the sales tax.